 Call for Abstract

-4th International Conference & Expo on Aesthetic Medicine and Dermatology, will be organized around the theme “New Recommendations, Treatment and Prevention strategies of Dermatology”
+4th International Conference & Expo on Aesthetic Medicine and Dermatology, will be organized around the theme “Advancement in Aesthetic Medicine and Dermatology in the time of Covid-19”

 Aesthetic Medicine Expo 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Aesthetic Medicine Expo 2020